BISINIGISHIVANI/Component-Library/README.md

 > A library of  front-end components built with HTML5 and CSS3 and reaccessibility of code just giving css style names.

 ## Overview
-  ComponentLibraryUI helps you quickly design and build your website Gorgeously.
+  STUDY-UI helps you quickly design and build your website Gorgeously.
 It has lots of reusable classes which help you customize your site easily and faster.

 **[Start browsing ☞](https://component-library-shivani.netlify.app)**